awslabs/sagemaker-debugger/README.md

 #### Bring your own training container

 `smdebug` supports frameworks other than the ones listed in the previous Zero Script Change section.
-You can orchestrate your training script by ading a few lines.
+You can orchestrate your training script by adding a few lines.
 Currently supported versions of frameworks are listed in the following table.

 | Framework | Versions |